 Parking in local roads can be congested at times and feel that traffic cannot pass along the road.

-Generally our local road network will provide sufficient space to allow at least 1 on street car space per property for use by visitors however this may not always be directly in front of the property.
+Generally our local road network will provide sufficient space to allow at least one on-street car space per property for use by visitors however this may not always be directly in front of the property.
 In the instance visitor parking is not available in front of the property visitors may need to park further down the road and walk to their destination.

 Our roads generally consist of a road width of between 5.5 metres and 7.3 metres.
 Where roads are 5.5 metres in width parking should occur on one side of the road only.
 For roads 7.3 metres in width parking can occur on both sides.
 In both cases vehicles travelling along the road will be required to give way to cars in the opposing direction.